fossabot/NitroSAT/README.md

 - **Scale**: Perfectly solves a 350,000-clause clique coloring instance in ~3.5s.
 - **Zero Tuning**: works out-of-the-box on Scheduling, Ramsey, Coloring, and N-Queens.

+If you have a constraint satisfaction problem with 100k+ clauses and need a fast approximate solution, try this.
+It won't guarantee 100% but it'll get you 99.5%+ in seconds.

 ## 🔬 Verified Math

 NitroSAT's prime-weighted clause approach has been empirically verified.
 Independent ablation studies confirm: